glugg23/SET08103-G20/docs/use-case/use-case-7.md

 ### Trigger

-The analyst will select an option to organise the countries in either the world, the continents or the regions by population
+The analyst will enter `n` and what group to select from

 ## MAIN SUCCESS SCENARIO

 1. Analyst starts the program and prompted with welcome message
 2. A menu is displayed with various sub-menus to select
+3. Analyst enters `n`
-3. Analyst selects either the world, the continents or the regions
+3. Analyst selects either the world, a continent, a region or a district
 4. A report is displayed in the command line